Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Many people in their 40s will be on far better pay than earlier decades.
 But make sure you use promotions and pay rises to boost pension contributions too.

-If you’re self-employed and save into a Self-Invested Personal Pension (SIPP) (or other personal pension), make sure you boost contributions when you get a pay rise.
+If youre self-employed and save into a Self-Invested Personal Pension (SIPP) (or other personal pension), make sure you boost contributions when your profits increase.
 Many people set up a £250 or £500 a month direct debit and are still paying the same amount years later, even though they may now be on significantly higher earnings.

-For many parents in their 40s, the biggest outgoing after the mortgage is childcare costs, which have risen by an inflation-busting 80% since 20101.
-Help is available though through the government’s tax-free childcare account.
-Parents get a 20% government top-up on savings paid into this account (regardless of what tax bracket they are in), which can then be used to pay childminders, nurseries, nannies, au pairs, and after-school, breakfast, and holiday clubs — provided they are registered with the scheme.
-Parents can contribute up to £10,000 a year per child into the account, giving annual savings of £2,000 per child.
+For many parents in their 40s, the biggest outgoing after the mortgage is childcare costs.
+Help is available through the governments tax-free childcare account.
+Parents get a 20% government top-up on savings paid into this account (regardless of their tax bracket), which can then be used to pay childminders, nurseries, nannies, au pairs, and after-school, breakfast, and holiday clubs — provided they are registered with the scheme.
+Parents can contribute up to £10,000 a year per child into the account, with a potential maximum top-up from the state of £2,000 per child.

 The scheme is primarily aimed at parents with pre-school or primary-age kids (11 years and under).
 Parents with a child with a disability can claim up to the age of 16.
-However, while an estimated 1.3 million families are eligible for this scheme, around 800,000 aren’t currently signed up2.
+However, previous estimates suggest that, while 1.3 million families are eligible for this scheme, around 800,000 aren’t currently signed up1.
 To qualify, both parents need to be working, which can include self-employment, with neither earning more than £100,000.

-Life has a habit of throwing us curveballs — whether it’s redundancy, illness, divorce, the death of a partner, or even a global pandemic — all of which can seriously derail our finances.
-While you may not be able to prevent these things, having emergency savings and appropriate insurance, such as life insurance, can cushion the financial fallout from such events.
+Life has a habit of throwing us curveballs — whether its redundancy, illness, divorce, the death of a partner, or even a global pandemic — all of which can seriously derail our finances.
+While you may not be able to prevent these things, having emergency savings and appropriate insurance, such as life insurance, income protection, and critical illness cover, can cushion the financial fallout from such events.

-Building a financial safety net can be difficult when you’re younger and just starting a career, but this should be a priority once you have a steady job, a mortgage, and potentially a family.
-Financial experts suggest having emergency savings equivalent to three months’ take-home pay.
+Building a financial safety net can be difficult when youre younger and just starting a career, but this should be a priority once you have a steady job, a mortgage, and potentially a family.
+Financial experts suggest having emergency savings equivalent to three to six months' worth of take-home pay.
 Hopefully, none of these life-changing events will befall you, but these savings can ensure that your finances remain resilient in the face of more everyday disasters — from a boiler breakdown to your car failing its MOT.

-However, it’s easy to fall into the trap of ‘lifestyle creep’, where additional income is simply used to upgrade your lifestyle, without considering future financial needs.
+However, its easy to fall into the trap of lifestyle creep’, where additional income is simply used to upgrade your lifestyle, without considering future financial needs.
 Instead explore ISAs and other savings and investment options.
-These can also help ensure that living standards are maintained if your income dips — so you don’t have to fall back on credit or debt if there is any future income shortfall.
-There’s nothing wrong with living the good life, but make sure it’s both affordable and sustainable.
+These can also help ensure that living standards are maintained if your income dips — so you don’t have to fall back on credit or debt if there is a future income shortfall.
+Theres nothing wrong with living the good life, but make sure its both affordable and sustainable.

 People in their 40s tend to be more established in their careers, have higher incomes, and may have lived in the same property for years.
 This makes it easier to access credit, be it via a mortgage, credit cards, or personal loans, often at more attractive rates.
 This is also the decade when many take on more significant debts — often moving home or extending their current property or buying a more expensive car — while juggling the higher day-to-day living costs of family life.